epiverse-trace/tutorials/learners/reference.md

 [Vector-borne transmission]{#vectorborne}
 : Vector-borne transmission means an infection can be passed from a vector (e.g. mosquitoes) to humans.
 Examples of vector-borne diseases include malaria and dengue.
 [More information on vector-borne transmission](https://www.who.int/news-room/fact-sheets/detail/vector-borne-diseases).

+[Viral shedding]{#viralshedding}
+: The process of releasing a virus from a cell or body into the environment where it can infect other people. ([Cambridge Dictionary, 2023](https://dictionary.cambridge.org/us/dictionary/english/shedding))

 <!-- ## W -->